 You can join clubs as a casual member, and it's a way to make friends and feel more comfortable on campus.
-You can find clubs on the gather website or through social media platforms, like Instagram or Discord.
+You can find clubs on the gather website or through social media platforms like Instagram or Discord.

 If I have a job or a full course load, I should not join a club.

 While everybody's time management is different, we encourage all students to join a club or organization.
-Clubs are not only a great way to meet people, but it can help you navigate the campus, network, and help you feel more connected.
+Clubs are not only a great way to meet people, but they can help you navigate the campus, network, and help you feel more connected.
+Visit www.uwb.edu/sea/clubs for more information.